SwissTierrasColombia/umleditor/README.md

 Configure the IDE with UTF-8 as character encoding format to resolve possible errors when the project is opened

 ## How to compile it?
-To compile the UML Editor, change to the newly created directory and enter the following command at the commandline prompt:
+To compile the UML Editor, change to the newly created directory and enter the following command at the command line prompt:

 ~~~
 ant clean compile jar run